 Remember, if you are able to establish a positive impression of yourself in the very first interaction, it goes a long way in making sure that the stakeholder responds to your questions in a positive way.
 Stakeholders are willing to go an extra mile to help you in your elicitation journey.

 The next thing that one should do is to explain what one is planning to achieve from the discussion.
 It’s also a good idea if you can send a note to the stakeholders mentioning aspects that you may be interested in discussing.
 This allows stakeholders to have the discussion content ready before you meet the stakeholders.

 3. Understand the existing process

-This is something for any business analyst must do because business analysis is to improve or automate an existing process.
+This is something for any business analyst must do.
+Primary objective of business analysis is to improve or automate an existing process.
 Understanding existing process can be very helpful in terms of designing the solution.
-I would strongly recommend to use of flow charting on a whiteboard which is very helpful in providing a glimpse of how tasks are carried out in the process.
+I would strongly recommend using flowcharting on a whiteboard which is very helpful in providing a glimpse of how tasks are carried out in the process.

 4. Discuss challenges of current process

-Understanding challenges of current process is again a vital element for any business analyst.
-All processes that we run in any organisation have definitely some challenges in terms of either effort involved in executing the process or predictability of the process or product quality of the process.
+Understanding challenges of the current process is again a vital element for any business analyst.
+All processes that we run in any organization have definitely some challenges in terms of either effort involved in executing the process or predictability of the process or product quality of the process.